 CVs are the first time prospective employers meet us as job seekers.
 A proper and well-written CV stands between you and the paper shredder!
 Don’t shy away from mentioning an achievement.
 You raised £2k for charity doing a bike ride; say it!
 That’s a fantastic achievement.
-You’d be surprised to know that even the most qualified applicants can get turned down because the winning candidate was better at responding in interviews.
+You’d be surprised that even the most qualified applicants can be turned down because the winning candidate responded with better answers.
 They proved that they would be a great fit within the company.

 There is a lot of misconception concerning ‘after’ the interview.
 If you have an email address or social media contact, send a quick note to thank the interviewer for their time, this gives them the opportunity to A) Remember you and B) That they can give you a response via email.

 You travel to an interview, take time off work, and hear nothing!
 Not even a ‘thank you’ for attending.
 If you have contact details, give them a quiet call or email and ask.

 We should all be given feedback, but it doesn’t always happen.